ARM-software/arm-trusted-firmware/docs/platform-migration-guide.md

 used to describe the composite power states specific to a platform.
 The existing PSCI state coordination had the limitation that it operates on a run/off granularity of power states and it did not interpret the state-ID field.
-This was acceptable as the specification requirement in PSCI 0.2.
-The framework's approach to coordination only requires maintaining a reference count of the number of cores that have requested the cluster to remain powered.
+This was acceptable as the specification requirement in PSCI 0.2 and the framework's approach to coordination only required maintaining a reference count of the number of cores that have requested the cluster to remain powered.

 In the PSCI 1.0 specification, this approach is non optimal.
 If composite